Programming Contest Format

 General Format

-All submissions in both rounds will be regraded to produce final rankings at the end of the contest (each problem will be normalized so that the best submission is worth 100 points).
+All submissions in all rounds will be regraded to produce final rankings at the end of the contest (each problem will be normalized so that the best submission is worth 100 points).
 In the spirit of the competition, and so that everyone can compete to develop cooler solutions, we encourage teams to not hoard solutions and submit at the last minute.